Map preview

 High

-Multiple public remarks explicitly state the building has a full master insurance policy covering 100% of the building's replacement value (walls-in coverage), supporting a high-confidence true value.
+Multiple listings' public remarks explicitly state a full master insurance policy covering 100% of the building's replacement value (walls-in).
+Because the feature is stated directly in the remarks, I mark insured_fully = true with high confidence.

 Fire Sprinklers